 New York Times reports on Shin Dong-hyuk’s testimony before U.N.
 Commission of Inquiry into human rights abuses in N. Korea: “…they were keeping us as beasts of labor, to get the most out of us before we die.”

-Half a million people have watched this quirky brilliant John Green video about Shin Dong-hyuk, hero of Escape from Camp 14.
+More than half a million people have watched this quirky brilliant John Green video about Shin Dong-hyuk, hero of Escape from Camp 14.

 Escape from Camp 14 “is one of a short but growing list of essential touchstones in a tragic new cultural genre,” writes Adam Cathcart, editor-in-chief of Sino-NK.
 His interview with me in Yonsei Journal of International Studies, Spring, 2013